fmrtl73/pxdocs/content/key-management/kubernetes-secrets/_index.md

 #### Edit the Portworx DaemonSet

-You will have to edit the Portworx DaemonSet to use Kubernetes secrets, so that all the new Portworx nodes will start using Kubernetes secrets.
+You must edit the Portworx DaemonSet to use Kubernetes secrets, so that all the new Portworx nodes start using Kubernetes secrets.

 ```text
 kubectl edit daemonset portworx -n kube-system